roman-mueller/puppet4-sandbox/README.md

 ---- ping statistics ----
 1 replies max: 44.73 min: 44.73 avg: 44.73
 ```

-# Problems
-You cannot use cfacter yet, instead the legacy facter is used.
-That is a bug and will be resolved soon in the next version (https://tickets.puppetlabs.com/browse/FACT-965).

 # Hacks
 There are not yet Vagrant boxes available with Puppet 4 pre-installed.